MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/get-best-of-standard-dataflows.md

 Having this option checked means that if there's a data row in the table that doesn't exist in the next dataflow refresh's query output, that row will be removed from the table.

 > [!div class="mx-imgBorder"]
 > ![Delete rows that no longer exists.](media/DeleteRowsNotExist.png)

 ## Known limitations

-- Mapping to [polymorphic lookup](/powerapps/maker/canvas-apps/working-with-references#polymorphic-lookups) fields is currently not supported.
+* Mapping to [polymorphic lookup](/powerapps/maker/canvas-apps/working-with-references#polymorphic-lookups) fields is currently not supported.
-- Mapping to a multi-level lookup field, a lookup that points to another tables' lookup field, is currently not supported.
+* Mapping to a multi-level lookup field, a lookup that points to another tables' lookup field, is currently not supported.
-- Mapping to **Status** and **Status Reason** [fields](/powerapps/developer/data-platform/define-custom-state-model-transitions#what-is-the-state-model) is currently not supported.
+* Mapping to **Status** and **Status Reason** [fields](/powerapps/developer/data-platform/define-custom-state-model-transitions#what-is-the-state-model) is currently not supported.
-- Mapping data into multi-line text that includes line break charecters is not supported and the line breaks will be removed.
-Instead, you could leverage the line break tag "\<br\>" to load and preserve multi-line text.
+* Mapping data into multi-line text that includes line break characters isn't supported and the line breaks will be removed.
+Instead, you could use the line break tag "\<br\>" to load and preserve multi-line text.